By Amanda Kissinger, Billing Services Group Manager

 What’s going on?

-- Glasses after cataract surgery are considered medically necessary by Medicare, but they can’t be processed by traditional Medicare.
+- Glasses after cataract surgery are considered medically necessary by Medicare, but they can’t be processed by traditional Medicare, thus leading to Medicare denials for glasses.

 - Medicare will pay for one pair of post-cataract surgery glasses per lifetime per eye after cataract surgery.